Finding a profitable niche

 Easier to be indexed by Google

-If you write about a specific niche, and no one else does, google will love you and index your content and rank you high.
+If you write about a specific niche, and no one else does, google will likely rank you higher and faster.

 People will feel understood when they read or hear you.